Khama blasted over anti-trophy hunting stance

 The Botswana Wildlife Producers Association and several community groups in that country say sustainable hunting is needed to safeguard their livelihoods.

-Hunting is a major revenue generator for the southern African rangeland countries and this has faced fierce opposition from animal rights and welfare activists in Europe and North America.
+Hunting is a major revenue generator for the southern African rangeland countries and this has faced fierce opposition from animal rights and welfare activists in Europe and North America, countries where their own wildlife was driven to extinction or close to extinction.

 The groups have lobbied for more stringent regulations to be put in place by their governments.